 - Marketing costs.

 In the event you have already secured a poor-performing investment property and the future gain is minimal, you will need to bite the bullet, wear the transaction costs and offload the property as soon as possible.
 In these circumstances, it is better reinvesting into an A-Grade asset as the future opportunity cost of not having growth will far outweigh the transaction costs over the long term.

 Want assistance building your Property Portfolio?

-If you are building a property portfolio and would like a free consultation to make sure you have the best advice, please provide your details below and one of our advisors will be in touch.
+If you are building a property portfolio and would like a free consultation to assist your property research and make sure you have the best advice, please provide your details below and one of our advisors will be in touch.